GenesisFR/HowToBecomeGoodAtShooters/README.md

 - every build has a purpose and should be played a certain way
 - not playing your build for what it's supposed to do or not playing it correctly is inefficient

+### Reloading
+- always reload from behind cover (unless the area is clear)
+- avoid reloading until your mag is almost empty as you may be caught off guard doing so
+- if your current magazine is almost empty, reload as you may not able to kill an enemy with the remaining rounds
+- if you're in the middle of an engagement and need to reload, it's usually faster to switch to another weapon

 ### Relocation
 - definition: moving elsewhere unnoticed after being spotted
 - when the AI pinpoints your location, it may put more pressure on that location
 - relocating makes the AI lose track of you and allows you to take shots from another location
+- can be used to control where mobs go
 - reference: https://www.youtube.com/watch?v=s1WF22xSEgU

 ### Sounding